Did you know you can’t just fit an adjustable proportioning valve to the brake system of your Honda?

 Honda Civic, CR-X and Integra Suspension Recipe

-Five Reasons Why Hondas Make the Best Track Cars
+Five Reasons Hondas Are The Best Track Cars